knockout/knockout/examples/contactsEditor.md

 title: Contacts editor example
 ---

-This example is a duplicate of the <a href="http://github.com/nje/jquery-datalink">contacts editor</a> sample provided with Microsoft's <a href='http://wiki.github.com/nje/jquery-datalink/jquery-data-linking-proposal'>jQuery Data Linking Proposal</a>.
-I wanted to see whether the implementation would be harder or easier with Knockout.

-It's not the number of lines of code that's so important (though the Knockout implementation is quite concise); what matters is how easily you can understand the code at a glance.
-Check the HTML source code to see how simple the viewModel is, and how straightforward it is to bind the template to it.
+This examples shows a fairly typical way to edit a nested data structure.
+Check the HTML source code to see how simple the viewmodel is, and how straightforward it is to bind the view to it.

 <style type="text/css">
     .liveExample TR { vertical-align: top; }